Thomas W. Hazlett

 Professor of Law and Economics

 Professor of Law & Economics Thomas W. Hazlett joined the George Mason University faculty in Fall 2005.
 In addition to his duties as a professor, Hazlett directs the Information Economy Project at the National Center for Technology and Law.
+He teaches Economic Foundations of Legal Studies and Telecom and Internet: Strategy & Policy.

 Professor Hazlett is an internationally recognized expert on telecommunications policy.
 He has published widely in economics journals, law reviews, and popular periodicals, and he is currently a columnist for the Financial Times' New Technology Policy Forum.
 He frequently provides expert testimony to the courts, government agencies, and the U.S. Congress, and has served as a consultant to public and private organizations throughout the world.